Introduction to the Labyrinth

 Standing or sitting in a circle, around the labyrinth.

-may every breath we take be for your glory,
+may every breath we take be with awareness,

 that, trusting in your presence in this world,